Blocks Guide

-Each program is associated with a character or object from your story.
-The program or code consists of a series of steps or instructions that explain the actions to be performed.
-The blocks "give life" to your characters!
+Each program is associated with a character or object in your story.
+The program or code consists of a series of steps or instructions that explain the actions that are to be performed.
+Blocks " bring your characters to life" !

-The event blocks begin to animate the character.
-They are always placed at the beginning of any program and are yellow.
+Event blocks start animating the character.
+They are always placed at the beginning of any program and are yellow in color.

 The kit contains six event blocks: